01 Galileo’s Thoughts#

 ../../../../../_images/figure_118.png

-The right-hand side support is removed and this part of the gutter now lies horizontal on the table.
-Ask the students how far the ball will travel horizontally now when released as before: “Where is the final position?” (see Figure 63).
-After their answers release the ball (In our set-up the ball disappears in a sink).
+The right-hand side support is removed, and this part of the gutter now lies horizontally on the table.
+Ask the students how far the ball will travel now when released as before: “What is its final position?” (see Figure 69).
+After receiving their answers, the ball can be released (In our setup, the ball disappears in a sink).

 Explanation#

-Galilei reasoned that when the right-hand part of the gutter is horizontal, the ball can never reach the same height again.
-So it will keep on rolling to the right perpetually; the ball is moving and will keep on moving!
-Now we call this Newton’s first law.
+Galilei reasoned that when the right-hand part of the gutter is aligned horizontally, the ball can never reach the same height again.
+So, it will keep rolling to the right perpetually; the ball is moving and will remain in motion!
+This is what we have now dubbed Newton’s first law.

 Remarks#

-• Another reasoning of Galileo can also be told related to this ball-and-gutter demonstration :
+• Another reasoning of Galilei can also be related to this ball-and-gutter demonstration :

 Sources#